Som-Energia/somenergia-tomatic/doc/development.md

 ### PBX control

+- `pbx/__init__.py`: Implementation neutral factory to the many pbx interface implementations
-- `asteriskfake.py`: A fake implementation of a pbx to be controlled
+- `pbx/asteriskfake.py`: A fake implementation of a pbx to be controlled
-- `asteriskcli.py`: Partial pbx controller implementation using asterisk CLI thru ssh (complements dbasterisk)
+- `pbx/asteriskcli.py`: Partial pbx controller implementation using asterisk CLI thru ssh (complements dbasterisk)
-- `dbasterisk.py`: A pbx controller using the realtime Asterisk DB
+- `pbx/dbasterisk.py`: A pbx controller using the realtime Asterisk DB
-- `pbxareavoip.py`: A pbx controller using areavoip API
+- `pbx/pbxareavoip.py`: A pbx controller using areavoip API
+- `pbx/pbxirontec.py`: A pbx controller using irontec API
-- `pbxqueue.py`: Pbx controller wrapper to assume the same queue on construction
+- `pbx/pbxqueue.py`: Pbx controller wrapper to assume the same queue on construction

 ### Tools